-^aAnd he answered him, 'Sir, let it alone this year also, until I dig around it and put on manure.
-Then if it should bear fruit next year, well and good; but if not, you can cut it down.' "
+8"And he answered him, 'Sir, let it alone this year also, until I dig around it and put on manure.
+9 Then if it should bear fruit next year, well and good; but if not, you can cut it down.' "

-An agreement was struck between the husbandman and the landowner.
-Let me give it one more shot.
+There was an agreement struck between the husbandman and the land owner... let me give it one more shot.